matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

 further, both clients and the interstitial screens hosted at `matrix.to` can give the user more context and a better experience.

+While `matrix.to` is the initial use case for much of this proposal, it is also an opportunity to revise, clean up, and extend client handling of these links as well, as the revise format below can carry additional details in shared links, which should be broadly useful across the ecosystem.

 ## Proposal

 In an attempt to make it easier for the reader to review, this proposal first